To help you learn about the Aging and Disability Resource Center:

 - February 2007: Family Care and Partnership Long Term Care Programs are started in Kenosha County.

 - January 2008: The Kenosha County Division of Aging merges with Disability Services, becoming the Division of Aging and Disability Services.
-Soon thereafter developmental disabilities services are moved to the ADRC and the KHDS office becomes the Mental Health and Substance Abuse Resource Center, co-located with other mental health services.
+Soon after developmental disabilities services are moved to the ADRC and the KHDS office becomes the Mental Health and Substance Abuse Resource Center, co-located with other mental health services.

 - July 2008: IRIS self-directed supports waiver begins operation.